 If you or a friend are struggling with mental health issues, ULifeLine can help.

 Robin Solbach, Psy.D., Director, 732.987.2680, email@example.com

-Wendy Turton, MA, is a recent addition to the center specializing in substance abuse counseling.
-She has twenty-five years experience counseling and working within the European community, as a mental health clinician.
+Wendy Turton has been with the GCU counseling team since 2008.
+A New Jersey licensed counselor with extensive experience in mental health counseling, addiction work and family/group dynamics.
 She is a member of the American Counseling Association, the New Jersey Association of College Counselors and the Association of Specialist in Group Work.